lcx/blog_private/content/post/home-assistant-with-grafana.md

 One more thing that was not covered here is how to configure Grafana's URL.
 All alerts will have localhost in the URL for silencing for example.
-But this should be just a ENV var in the compose file.
-For me this is already enough to know which battery needs changing.
+But this should be just an ENV var in the compose file.
+For me, this is already enough to know which battery needs changing.

 ## Warp Up
 And that's a warp!
-I hope I didn't forget anything, treid to take notes while setting everything up.
+I hope I didn't forget anything, tried to take notes while setting everything up.
-A huge thanks goes to freol for creating the ltss integration!
+A huge thank you goes to freol for creating the ltss integration!
 You can find freol on [github](https://github.com/freol35241/ltss)